• D.C.

 Ervin Tu, Prosus/Naspers Group Chief

-On India’s Next Amazon: “We are a big investor in a company called Meesho, which is by orders per day, the largest e-commerce marketplace in India, more than Amazon, more than Flipkart.
-And the reason they’re able to do that is they sell lower priced goods sourced by sellers that heretofore, prior to joining the Misho network, approximately 40-50% of them never sold online.
-So this company is a play at accessing what we call the next 300 million of Indians who are coming online for the first time, transacting living the digital lives that many of us already live.”
+On India’s Next Amazon: “We are a big investor in a company called Meesho, which is, by orders per day, the largest e-commerce marketplace in India, more than Amazon, more than Flipkart.”
+Meesho managed that growth by selling lower priced goods from local business, many of whom had never sold anything online.
+“This company is a play at accessing what we call the next 300 million of Indians who are coming online for the first time, transacting, living the digital lives that many of us already live.”

 Briana Wilsey, American Express Vice President

-On American Express’ interest in Africa: The company’s typical demographic of high end consumers “absolutely exists all over Africa and so we want to make sure we’re there to serve them.”
-Also, the presence of American Express users in Africa on business or leisure travel makes it important to be in Africa so that they can use their cards, she said.
+On American Express’ interest in Africa: The company’s typical demographic of high-end consumers “absolutely exists all over Africa,” and American Express wants to be there “to serve them.”
+In addition, many American Express users travel to Africa, and they expect to be able to use their cards, she added.

 Olugbenga Agboola, Flutterwave CEO

-On Flutterwave’s partnership with Amex: Businesses that use Flutterwave’s API can more easily receive payments from customers using American Express cards in Africa, he said.
-Flutterwave’s presence in dozens of African countries, in turn, makes the case for American Express to increase its footprint in Africa.
+On Flutterwave’s partnership with American Express: Businesses that use Flutterwave’s API can more easily receive payments from customers using American Express cards in Africa, Agboola said.
+Flutterwave’s presence in dozens of African countries, in turn, makes it easier for American Express to increase its footprint across the African continent.

 Diana Layfield, British International Investment Chair